klange/toaruos/README.md

         IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-* `userspace/lib/wcwidth.c` is an implementation of the `wcwidth()` non-standard C function by Markus Kuhn, it is provided with the following license:
+* `userspace/lib/wcwidth.c` is an implementation of the `wcwidth()` and `wcswidth()` C functions by Markus Kuhn herein used to replace the faulty implementation from newlib; it is provided with the following license:

         Markus Kuhn -- 2007-05-26 (Unicode 5.0)